80 ps per time bin, multiple-event time digitizer (TDC) MCS8A

 It can be used in ultra-fast Multi-scaler and TOF systems, in Time-of-Flight mass-spectrometry and time-resolved single ion- or photon counting, fluorescence livetime imaging microscopy (FLIM).
 Pulse-width evaluation with 80 ps precision enables the user to calculate the area, the pulse height of the detector pulse but also if multiple events have occured - multiple events have a broader pulse width than single pulses.

 The MCS8A has been optimized for the best possible pulse pair resolving while providing state-of-the-art time resolution available in digital designs.
-Six built-in discriminators can be adjusted for a wide range of signal levels.
+Nine built-in discriminators can be adjusted for a wide range of signal levels.
 The single sweep time range enables the user to take data of up to 8.3 days (53 bit setting) or 6 min (42 bit setting with 16 TAG bits enabled), with a time resolution of 80 ps.

 An oven-stabilized clock is optional, an external clock input enables using high stability external clock sources such as a GPS or rubidium disciplined oscillator.

 The FIFO memory buffer and USB 3.0 interface enable the MCS8A to continuously transfer data at rates of approx. 240 MB per second.

 Selection of data width per event of 32 bit or 64 bit allows for optimized FIFO and USB bandwidth usage.

 In endless / wrap-around mode sweep repetitions with zero end-of-sweep dead time can be accommodated.